muziejus/javascripting-english-major/10-leaflet.md

 Unlike in the [example with the General Prologue](/9-dataset), CSS will be important in this chapter.

-In the `<body>`, there is a `<div>` with an id and class of `map`.
+In the `<body>`, there is a `<div>` with an id `#first-map` and class `.map`.
 That’s where the map will go.
 And at the bottom, note that the page is loading Leaflet and a new file, `leaflet.js`.
 That’s about it for HTML in this chapter.

 If you save and reload your `index.html` in the browser, the link to `leaflet.html` will appear.
 When you click on it, you should see some text, but no map.
-Let’s get to work on that.
+Commit.
+Let’s get to work on getting the map to show.

 ### Setting up the CSS